 Business Studies and Economics courses

-Vocational Pathways – OCR Cambridge Nationals – (Year 10 and 11)
+Vocational Pathways – BTEC Technical Award in Enterprise (Year 10 and 11)

-Level 2 BTEC Business is a vocational course catering for students whose main strengths are completing coursework.
-Students are assessed through 83% coursework assignments and 17% examination.
-This includes topics such as business purposes, business organisation, personal selling, customer service and business finance.
-This course also includes a day completing a work experience placement, which allows students to gain valuable experience in the workplace.
+Level 3 BTEC National Extended Certificate is a vocational course catering for students whose main strengths are completing coursework.
+Students are assessed through a mixture of coursework (Unit 1 & Unit 8) and external exams (Unit 2 & Unit 3).
+This includes topics such as business purposes, business organisation, personal selling and customer service.
+The units offered also include marketing, personal and business finance and recruitment and selection.

 A-level Economics (Year 12 and 13)